soldni/personal-website/content/_index.md

 - 🔎 I am co-organizing [NeuCLIR][23], a shared task at [TREC][24] focused on **cross-language information retrieval** in Chinese, Farsi, and Russian.
 - 📊 Two data projects I have been excited about: [Lucy Li](https://lucy3.github.io)'s [**AboutMe**](https://arxiv.org/abs/2401.06408), where we use self-description web pages to study curation practices for LLMs exclude certain groups, and [Yanai Elazar](https://yanaiela.github.io)'s [**WIMBD**](https://arxiv.org/abs/2310.20707), an efficient toolkit to investigate the content of large corpora.
 - 🔄 On the IR side, there's much to do on **making LLMs interface with retrieval systems** well!
 With [Orion Weller](https://orionweller.github.io), we [investigated](https://arxiv.org/abs/2309.08541) when generative models can be used to augment queries and documents in IR systems.
 With [Sean MacAvaney](https://macavaney.us), we [found evidence](https://arxiv.org/abs/2302.11266) that LLMs are effective labelers for IR tasks.
 - 📚 Processing **scientific PDFs** remains challenging.
 We created [**PaperMage**](https://aclanthology.org/2023.emnlp-demo.45/), a toolkit to make multimodal PDF processing easier.
-Folks [seem to like it](), and it won an award at EMNLP 2023!
+This work won a **best demo award** at EMNLP 2023!
-- 🏳️‍🌈 Participatory AI is fun!
+- 🏳️‍🌈 **Participatory AI** is fun!
 With [Queer In AI](https://www.queerinai.com), we [documented](https://arxiv.org/abs/2303.16972) what has lead to the creation of our organization, how we apply community-lead decentralized governance, and our initiatives.
-The paper won an award at FAccT 2023!
+This work won a **best paper award** at FAccT 2023!

 Hop over the [publications page](/publications) for a complete list of my work.
 </div>